I love being a market gardener!

 You have to let people know you have a superior product, if you want them to buy it ; you do that through marketing.
 And, if you are growing great vegetables, you should be proud to tell 'em!

 So, to sum it up, we didn't grow any better, or work any harder in our garden to make twice as much money; we just figured out a better way to plan, market and manage our garden, to make sure we got paid better for our work!

 Now, here's the good news: you can do what we did, to just about assure the success of your garden (of course, you do still have to grow those great veggies!)

 So, marketing is a key aspect of market gardening.
 But you also need a couple of other tricks in your kit; you need to know how to plan your business - i.e. set goals, estimate income and expenses; and how to manage your garden for success.

 Again, this can be easy or hard, depending on the information you start with.
 But enough teasing, find out more by getting your Free Market Gardening Guide.

-Fill in the form below with just your first name and a valid e-mail address.
+Just enter your e-mail and your free Organic Market Gardening Start-up Guide will be sent to you right away.
 Don't worry, it's just between us; we will NEVER divulge, or rent, or sell your personal information for any reason.